 1. CBD – A definite front-runner for those having trouble falling asleep

 With numerous studies showing that CBD helps users fall asleep, this is one option that you should definitely consider.
 Cannabidiol, aka CBD, is derived from the hemp plant and while it’s a cousin of marijuana, it does not have the “high” that weed does because it does not have THC in high enough quantities.

-Because of this fact, CBD and CBD-infused products are legal in the UK and all 50 states of America.
+Because of this fact, CBD and CBD-infused products such as CBD tea are legal in the UK and all 50 states of America.
 However, even though you will find products available everywhere from dispensaries and head shops to gas stations and health stores, you need to ensure that the product comes from a reliable source.
 Take a few minutes to look them up online, research their research methods and look for reviews along with reviewing the CBD/THC content and once you find the right one, you’re almost certain to have a better night’s sleep tonight.

 2. Redesign your retreat